patternfly/patternfly/src/site/pages/upgrade-guide.md

 ---
+id: upgrade-guide
-id: Upgrading to PatternFly 4
+title: Upgrading to PatternFly 4
 ---

 Use the following steps to upgrade from PatternFly 3 to PatternFly 4.